Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Illustrative example

 and therefore the effectiveness of the punishment amounts to \( p \geq (2c_{\rm F})^{-1}+ c_{\rm F} b_\circ^2/2-b_\circ\).
 This strategy can be implemented if the process $\alpha$ defined above is admissible, in the sense that it takes values in $A$. {Therefore, if $a_\circ$ is sufficiently large, for instance if Condition \eqref{cdtn:a_0_ACL} holds, then the solution to the ACL Stackelberg equilibrium in this example coincides with the first-best problem, whose solution is given in \Cref{lem:first-best}.}

-\begin{remark} Let us remark that the previous argument shows that for any Stackelberg game under closed-loop strategies in which the leader can punish the follower in a way that is effective and causes no additional cost, {\it i.e.}, \eqref{eq.punishment} holds for $(\hat{\alpha},\hat{\beta})$ being the solution to the first-best problem, then the equality $V_{\rm L} =V_{\rm L}^{\rm FB}$ holds. \end{remark}
+\begin{remark} The previous argument shows that for any Stackelberg game under adapted closed-loop {\rm(ACL)} strategies for which \eqref{eq.punishment} holds with $(\hat \alpha,\hat \beta)$ being the solution to the first-best scenario, then the equality $V_{\rm L} = V_{\rm L}^{\rm FB}$ holds. \end{remark}